NetGovern/deployments/scripts/AddNewTenant/README.md

 Or

-### You can ownload (Right-Click each link and select "Save As...") the following scripts/files to the same location in the new archive master VM to be deployed.
+### You can download (Right-Click each link and select "Save As...") the following scripts/files to the same location in the new archive master VM to be deployed.
 Make sure to Unblock them by right clicking on the downloaded files and choosing "Unblock"

 * <a href="https://bitbucket.netmail.com/projects/PUB/repos/deployments/raw/scripts/MasterSetupWizard.ps1" target="_blank">MasterSetupWizard.ps1</a>
 * <a href="https://bitbucket.netmail.com/projects/PUB/repos/deployments/raw/scripts/basedata.ps1" target="_blank">basedata.ps1</a>